alan-turing-institute/openai-research/README.md

 ### Repo Structure

-The structure of this repostiory follows the above template, and is inspired by [Cookie Cutter Data Science](https://github.com/drivendata/cookiecutter-data-science):
+The structure of this repository follows the above template, and is inspired by [Cookie Cutter Data Science](https://github.com/drivendata/cookiecutter-data-science):

 ```
 ├── LICENSE